Becksteinlab/GromacsWrapper/doc/html/_sources/README.txt

 Availability`_ for download instructions if the instructions in :doc:`INSTALL` are not sufficient.

-There is also auto-generated `online source code documentation`_ available.
 The source code is also available in the `GromacsWrapper git repository`_.

 Please be aware that this is **alpha** software that most definitely contains bugs.
 It is *your* responsibility to ensure that you are